Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Categories of Quantum States for Bipartite Systems

-The feature of \emph{EPR steering} of sub-system $B$ from sub-system $A$ is fully discussed in these three papers, and requires the \emph{failure} of the \emph{LHS} \emph{model} for sub-system $B$.
-This means that there must be \emph{no} local hidden state $\widehat{\rho }^{B}(c,\lambda )$ for sub-system $B$.
-For such states the sub-system $B$ said to be \emph{ non-steerable} from sub-system $A$.
-For completeness, a brief presentation of the physical arguement involved based on a consideration of states that are conditional on the outcomes of measurements on sub-system $A$, is set out in Appendix \ref{Appendix - EPR Steering}.
+The feature of \emph{EPR steering} of sub-system $B$ from sub-system $A$ is fully discussed in Refs.\ \cite{Wiseman07a,Jones07a,Cavalcanti09a}, and requires there must be \emph{no} local hidden state $\widehat{\rho}^{B}(c,\lambda)$ for sub-system $B$.
+For such states the sub-system $B$ said to be \emph{non-steerable} from sub-system $A$.
+For completeness, a brief presentation of the physical argument involved based on a consideration of states that are conditional on the outcomes of measurements on sub-system $A$, is set out in Appendix \ref{Appendix - EPR Steering}.
+Thus EPR steering requires the \emph{failure} of the \emph{LHS model}.
 Hence Category 1 and Category 2 states are \emph{non-steerable}, whereas Category 3 and Category 4 states are \emph{steerable} since no local hidden state for sub-system $B$ is involved.
 The Category 3 states, which are Bell local, entangled, non LHS and steerable are sometimes referred to as \emph{EPR entangled} states.
-Thus, based on their distinction via the number of sub-systems associated with a local hidden state, the four different categories of bipartite states have differing features in regard to \emph{EPR steering}.
+Thus, based on their distinction via the number of sub-systems associated with a local hidden state, the four different categories of bipartite states also have differing features in regard to \emph{EPR steering}.